cgos/microservice-app-demo/README.md

-# Phone Book Microservice demo applications
+# Phone Book Microservice Metrics and OpenTracing demo application

+Welcome, this application is a basic walkthough for how to instruments metrics and traces in a Java code base application.

+There are four main git branches:
+* master: contains everything
+* base: the basic java application without metrics and tracing
+* metric
+* tracing

 This simple project contains 4 main components:
 - Frontend